 Costa Rica is divided in half by an alpine spine through the middle of the country.
-The Pacific side has dry forests while the Caribbean side has wet, humid forests.
-Like the country's natural regions, the year is divided into two, with a rainy and dry season.
+The Pacific side has dry forests while the Caribbean side has wet, humid rainforests.
+As with the country's natural regions, the year is divided into two, with a rainy and a dry season.

 Unlike many other countries on the Caribbean Sea, Costa Rica is at little risk of hurricanes.
-Earthquakes and volcanic activity are more pressing environmental hazards and, while rare, have resulted in fatalities in recent years.
-Expats should therefore make sure they are up-to-date and well informed about the risk of natural disasters in Costa Rica.
+Earthquakes and volcanic activity are more pressing environmental hazards and, while rare, have resulted in fatalities in the past.
+Expats should therefore make sure they are up to date and well informed about the risk of natural disasters in Costa Rica.

 Cigna Global Health Insurance

 With Cigna, you won't have to rely on foreign public health care systems, which may not meet your needs.
 Cigna allows you to speak to a doctor on demand, for consultations or instant advice, wherever you are in the world.
 They also offer full cancer care across all levels of cover, and settle the cost of treatments directly with the provider.
 Cigna is currently offering a 10% discount for seniors (over 60) on their Silver package.

 Sirelo has a network of more than 500 international removal companies that can move your furniture and possessions to your new home.
 By filling in a form, you’ll get up to 5 quotes from recommended movers.
 This service is free of charge and will help you select an international moving company that suits your needs and budget.